We warmly welcome contributions from around the world.

 - How to support parents to develop an optimal relationship with their unborn and newborn baby, and their pre-school child

-- Also of interest to the International Journal of Birth and Parent Education are knowledge-base a in relation to early brain development, breastfeeding, language acquisition, sleep and routines, optimal nutrition from birth to pre-school, IT for pre-school children, parents of children with autism, parents of children with learning disabilities, parents of children with physical health challenges, parents who are fostering or adopting children
+- Also of interest to the International Journal of Birth and Parent Education are articles in relation to early brain development, breastfeeding, language acquisition, sleep and routines, optimal nutrition from birth to pre-school, IT for pre-school children, parents of children with autism, parents of children with learning disabilities, parents of children with physical health challenges, parents who are fostering or adopting children

 The IJBPE is published in the UK, in English.
 Articles will be edited with sensitivity and a proof sent to the author for approval before publication.